 If you're not a big sushi eater, this one is easy, but if you love a nice slab of raw salmon like I do, this one is painful.

 Here's what I gathered: sushi can carry a parasite called anisakiasis which is a type of round worm.
-It can have you praying to the porcelain gods pretty quickly but here's where you lose me.
-I can't find anything where it can harm a fetus (it actually looks like the treatment is more dangerous than the round worm) and, in many places, it's actually law that the fish has to be frozen beforehand which kills the parasite.
+It can have you praying to the porcelain gods pretty quickly but I can't find anything where it can harm a fetus (it actually looks like the treatment is more dangerous than the round worm) and, in most places in North America, it's actually law that the fish has to be frozen beforehand which kills the parasite.
 Yes, you could get dehydrated from being sick but that could happen with any type of food poisoning.
 Why pick on raw fish?

 search: anisakiasis, dangers of eating sushi, sick from eating sushi